CUSTOMER CARE TEAMCONTACT US

 € 39BOOK YOUR TOUR

-At the Spanish Steps.
+In front of a Toy Store called Al Sogno.
 Full details, including a map and photo, will be issued on booking.

 This is a leisurely walking tour through the centre of Rome.
 Comfortable shoes and a bottle of water are highly recommended

 Apr 15, 2019